doblerone/QA-DKRZ_FPSCONV/README.rst

    mkdir -p $FPSCONV_ROOT/tmp/$USER/qa-dkrz-check
    mkdir -p $FPSCONV_ROOT/tmp/$USER/QA/results

-Now get the task file, which is runcontrol or namelist file for the QA-checker.
+Now get the task file, which is a runcontrol or namelist file for the QA-checker.
 Copy the default, you may have as many of these files as needed, they contain the instructions which tasks the QA-checker is supposed to do this file will be edited later::